ballerina-platform/ballerina-dev-website/swan-lake/learn/using-the-cli-tools.md

 </tr>
 <tr>
 <td class="cCommand">bindgen</td>
 <td class="cDescription">Use this tool for auto-generating Ballerina bridge code for Java APIs.
-For more information, see <a href="/swan-lake/learn/how-to-use-java-interoperability">How to Call Java Code from Ballerina</a>.</td>
+For more information, see <a href="/swan-lake/learn/calling-java-code-from-ballerina">Calling Java Code from Ballerina</a>.</td>
 </tr>
 <tr>
 <td class="cCommand">home</td>